One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 Note that enabling Require Variable Declaration option only applies to modules created in the future.
 In other words, Require Variable Declaration doesn't insert the Option Explicit statement in previously existing modules that were created while the option wasn't enabled.

 You can learn more about customizing the Visual Basic Editor through the Options dialog, including a detailed description of the Require Variable Declaration setting, by clicking here.

 You already know how to determine the way in which data is stored by using VBA data types.
 Let's take a look at how you actually store the data or, in other words…

 How To Declare A Variable In VBA

 The most common way of declaring a variable explicitly is by using the Dim statement.
-As mentioned in Mastering VBA for Microsoft Office 2013, you’ll probably want to use Dim for most of your variable declarations.
+In practice, you're likely to use Dim for most of your variable declarations.